 I learned how Amazon’s recommendation engine was the first to really map out connections between products, rather than people, and how this was a great leap forward in the efficacy of recommender systems generally – to the extent that it is still studied by academics almost twenty years later, as well as companies like Netflix, busy building their own systems today.

 And here’s the pertinent bit: the process I described above of “checkout recommendations” is completely unaffected by whether Also Boughts are at the top of your book’s product page in prime position, or if they are shunted down to the bottom of the page where most readers won’t see them, or if they are gone temporarily, or even if they are axed permanently.

 The status of Also Boughts on your book’s page does not affect the underlying recommendation engine one bit.
 And this recommendation engine is what drives so many of our sales on Amazon — probably making up most of the sales we aren’t directly responsible for ourselves with our own marketing.

 This is why any marketing push seems to go further on Amazon, versus other retailers, and why marketing campaigns tend to have a much longer “halo effect” on Amazon — even accounting for relative size.
 And this is why it’s often far easier for newer authors to bootstrap their way to success in the Kindle Store than anywhere else.

 Also Bought Myths & Benefits

-This process doesn’t stop just because Also Boughts go away, the whole recommendation engine making millions of suggestions to readers every single day doesn’t come to a shuddering halt because Amazon wants to tinker with that slot on our pages, so I suggest that authors stop fretting about the status of Also Boughts.
+This process doesn’t stop just because Also Boughts go away, the whole recommendation engine makes millions of suggestions to readers every single day and that system doesn’t come to a shuddering halt because Amazon wants to tinker with that slot on our book pages; I suggest that authors stop fretting about the general status of Also Boughts.

 Of course, it would be better if Amazon would stop messing with Also Boughts altogether — I’m certainly not claiming otherwise.